alttester/AltTester-Unity-SDK/Docs/source/pages/advanced-usage.md

 If you want to run two builds on the same device you will need to change the AltTester Unity SDK Port during instrumentation.

-For example, you will instrument a game with AltTester Unity SDK to listen on port 13001 and another one to listen on port 13002.
+For example, you will instrument a app with AltTester Unity SDK to listen on port 13001 and another one to listen on port 13002.

 ![port forwarding case 5](../_static/img/advanced-usage/case5.png)